JimLynx/CI-MS1-Explore-Ireland/README.md

 > - Checked grammar and spelling throughout document.
 > - Ran CSS through [Autoprefixer](https://autoprefixer.github.io/) and copied new CSS code back into style.css doc.
 > - Re-ran CSS Validation and 30 warnings appeared for 'unknown vendor extension'.
 Confident to ignore these as answered on [Stack Overflow](https://stackoverflow.com/questions/5271955/css-parse-errors-from-a-generated-stylesheet).
+> - Ran README text through [Online-Spellcheck](https://www.online-spellcheck.com/) to double-check on grammar and spelling.

 ---

 ### Project barriers and the solutions